nystrom/rivo/docs/design.md

 A `data` definition introduces a data type.

+The definition may take parameter patterns.
+Unknowns in the parameter patterns are fields of the record.
+The name of the definition (and the enclosing definitions) is the tag of the record.

+	data Nil   //

 The body of a `data` definition is either a pattern specifying the constructor argument(s) for values of the type, or a sequence of constructor definitions.
 A constructor definition consists of a constructor name and a sequence of patterns.